-The National Forest Service has continued monitoring of the ground water level along the preliminary alignment of the tunnel and has not found any significant changes since 2010.
-A review of recent tunneling projects show that tunnels with similar challenges to those identified in the ICE Feasibility Study have been constructed.
-Two shorter tunnels were constructed in California with similar lane configurations.
+Two shorter tunnels were constructed in California with similar lane configurations to the ICE concept.
 The Devil's Slide Tunnel in San Mateo County and the Caldecott Fourth Bore Tunnel in Contra Costa County both opened in 2013.
-These tunnels used a method of drilling and blasting (known as the New Austrian Tunneling Method), rather than operating a tunnel boring machine (TBM).
+These tunnels used a method of drilling and blasting (known as the New Austrian Tunneling Method), rather than operating a TBM.
 Both tunnels were approximately 1.2 miles long and took six years and three years to construct, respectively.